RockstarLang/rockstar2/codewithrockstar.com/docs/09-arrays.md

 {% rockstar_include array-length-as-scalar.rock %}

+> Under the hood, a Rockstar array actually contains two collections, known as the *list* and the *hash*.
+The list is an integer-indexed linear list of values; when you push, pop, rock and roll arrays, you're modifying the list.
+If you set elements whose key is not a non-negative integer, those elements are stored in the *hash*.

 Array indexes can be of any type, and you can mix key types within the same array.
 The array length only considers keys whose values are non-negative integers:

 {% rockstar_include non-integer-keys.rock %}